-- The City's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources by \$31,513,989 (net position) for this fiscal year.
-This is a slight increase over the prior year figure of \$31,425,857, as restated. - The three largest sources of general revenues for the City continued to be property taxes, insurance taxes, and occupational taxes.
-These three revenue sources accounted for 86.7% of the total revenue received by the City as reported on the statement of activities.
-Total revenues decreased from year-to-year primarily as a result of a one-time grant from Metro Government being recognized in the prior fiscal year in the amount of \$700,000. - Total expenses of the City increased to \$15,080,157 during this fiscal year of which \$1,359,895 was for depreciation expense on capital assets. - The City recognized a long-term liability in the amount of \$710,436 for compensated absences in this fiscal year as well as the City's proportionate share of the unfunded liabilities for pension (\$13,566,751) and other-post employment benefits (OPEB) (\$3,524,219).
-The pension obligation increased by more than \$1.3 million dollars over the previous year and the OPEB liability decreased by approximately \$64 thousand dollars. - Along with other communities in the Commonwealth, the City was, and will be, impacted by the COVID-19 global pandemic.
+- The City's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources by \$33,252,051 (net position) for this fiscal year.
+This is a slight increase over the prior year figure of \$31,513,989. - The three largest sources of general revenues for the City continued to be property taxes, insurance taxes, and occupational taxes.
+These three revenue sources accounted for 78.51% of the total revenue received by the City as reported on the statement of activities.
+Total revenues increased from year-to-year primarily as a result of funding received under the CARES Act in the amount of \$1,716,248. - Total expenses of the City decreased to \$14,916,239 during this fiscal year of which \$1,386,087 was for depreciation expense on capital assets. - The City shows a long-term liability in the amount of \$715,145 for compensated absences in this fiscal year as well as the City's proportionate share of the unfunded liabilities for pension (\$14,118,066) and other-post employment benefits (OPEB) (\$4,361,479).
+The increase in compensated absences from year-to-year was just under \$5,000.
+The pension obligation increased by more than \$500 thousand dollars over the previous year and the OPEB liability increased by approximately \$800 thousand dollars. - Along with other communities in the Commonwealth, the City was, and will be, impacted by the COVID-19 global pandemic.
 At this time the City has not experienced a significant disruption in its operations; however, the continued spread of the disease makes it difficult to estimate what, if any, long-term impact there may be on the City.
-The City applied for and received funding through the CARES Act in November 2020 to help offset additional costs incurred by the City, of which some of those costs were incurred during this fiscal year.
+The City applied for and received funding through the CARES Act in this fiscal year and has also received funding under the American Rescue Plan Act right after year end.